-From climate-resistant crops to the ability to predict the level of disease risk in healthy individuals, genomics — the study of the full genetic balance of an organism — holds great promise for the world.
+From climate-resistant crops to the ability to predict the level of disease risk in healthy individuals, genomics — the study of the full genetic balance of an organism — holds great promise.
 It’s a data-intensive field where reproducibility, efficient management, and fast processing of large amounts of data are essential.

 One thing that slows down that processing is doing things manually.
 That was the case for a recent ClearScale customer.
-Lack of the right IT architecture required one of the company’s key project teams to process data samples manually, which was causing delays in the overall workflow.
+Lack of the right IT architecture required one of the company’s key project teams to process data samples manually.
+This caused delays in the overall workflow.
 The time-consuming endeavor entailed going to the data source, downloading the samples, gathering the input parameters, uploading the data to Amazon Elastic Compute Cloud (EC2) instances, and running a variety of data pipeline steps.

-Knowing that ClearScale had specific expertise in working with AWS services and in Big Data applications and automation, the customer requested assistance in automating some of its processes — including processing data samples.
+Knowing that ClearScale had specific expertise in working with AWS services and in Big Data applications and automation, the customer requested assistance in automating some of its processes — including processing data samples with Nextflow.

 Containers, Pipelines, and Workloads

 The first step was for the ClearScale team to gather and review the company’s current workflow and business requirements.
 The team determined that creating and automating data pipelines was the optimal solution.
-Pipelines are created to process data in steps consisting of different tools where the output produced by one step is passed on as input to the next step.
+Pipelines are created to process data in steps.
+The output produced by one step is passed on as input to the next step.

 Various AWS services were evaluated for use in architecting the solution.
 The team chose to go with Amazon Elastic Container Service (Amazon ECS), a highly scalable, high-performance container orchestration service.
 The idea was to create containers for all the steps for processing data samples without the customer having to install and operate its own container orchestration software.
 Nor would it have to manage and scale a cluster of virtual machines (VMs) or schedule containers on the VMs.
 That would significantly reduce capital investments.